prometheus/docs/content/docs/concepts/metric_types.md

   * Gauges
   * Summaries

-Each type is useful for a different purpose, so it is important to use the right one for the right job.

 Metric types are currently only differentiated in the client libraries (to enable APIs tailored to the usage of the specific types) and in the wire protocol.
 The Prometheus server does not yet make use of the type information